 A Guide to the Rulemaking Process, from the Office of the Federal Register, reviews proposed and final rules processes.

 A Research Guide to the Federal Register and the Code of Federal Regulations by the Law Librarians' Society of Washington, DC covers history, contents and organization; citations; the Unified Agenda; indexes; and the List of Sections Affected.
-From the same organization, see Federal Administrative Law: An Overview.
+From the same organization, see Federal Administrative Law: A Brief Overview.

 Georgetown Law Library's Administrative Law Research Tutorial illustrates the regulatory process and the sources of law that process creates (agency regulations and decisions).
 It includes review questions to help you assess your understanding of the process and materials.

 Tracking Current Federal Legislation and Regulations: A Guide to Basic Sources (2007), by the Congressional Research Service, describes official and commercial sources and services.